-Discovered by Europeans in the 18th Century, the Austral islands are located 600 km south of Tahiti.
+Discovered by Europeans in the 18th Century, the Austral Islands are located 600 km south of Tahiti.
 Off the beaten track, the Australs are an untouched and mysterious land where white sand clashes with the intense blue of the lagoons.
 Breathtaking landscapes, from sheer mountains to valleys, these islands are famous for their farming activities.
-The Austral islands will certainly offer a memorable and unique experience.
+The Austral Islands will certainly offer a memorable and unique experience. * this trip does not carry freight.

 - Rurutu, Austral Islands